sing1249/Best-Buy-Cloud-Native-app/README.md

 ### Deploying Services
 1. Connect to the AKS cluster via Azure Portal using the provided commands.
-2. Switch to the directory containing the deployment files.
+2. Switch to the directory Deployment Files in this repository.
 3. Apply the configuration files:
    - Deploy config maps and secrets:
      ```bash